projectcontour/community/GOVERNANCE.md

 A supermajority is defined as two-thirds of members in the group.
 A supermajority of [Maintainers](#maintainers) is required for certain decisions as outlined above.
 Voting on decisions can happen on the mailing list, GitHub, Slack, email, or via a voting service, when appropriate.
 Maintainers can either vote "agree, yes, +1", "disagree, no, -1", or "abstain".
 A vote passes when supermajority is met.
 An abstain vote equals not voting at all.

-### Becoming a maintainer

-* Anyone can become a Contour maintainer
-* Maintainers should be proficient in Go
-* have relevant domain expertise
-* have the time and ability to meet the maintainer expectations above
-* and demonstrate the ability to work with the existing maintainers and project processes

-*New maintainers must be nominated by an existing maintainer and must be elected by a supermajority of existing maintainers.
-Likewise, maintainers can be removed by a supermajority of the existing maintainers or can resign by notifying one of the maintainers.*

 ### Decision Making